IamSreeman/IamSreeman.github.io/_posts/2024-07-10-an-ontological-argument-for-fundamental-physics.md

 Note that even before we know the existence of any physical entity, we know that mathematics exists in the Platonic sense.
 This is called Mathematical Platonism ([1](https://iep.utm.edu/mathplat/){:target="_blank"},[2](https://plato.stanford.edu/entries/platonism-mathematics/){:target="_blank"},[3](https://en.wikipedia.org/wiki/Philosophy_of_mathematics#Platonism){:target="_blank"}).
 There are critics of Mathematical Platonism who think mathematics only exists inside the imaginations of humans, but I think when you look into a [zoom video](https://www.youtube.com/watch?v=VNnXuQimWgc){:target="_blank"} of the [Mandelbrot set](https://en.wikipedia.org/wiki/Mandelbrot_set){:target="_blank"} it should convince you that mathematics is not man-made.
 Furthermore, once the existence of the physical world is known, we can use the Quine–Putnam indispensability argument ([1](https://plato.stanford.edu/entries/mathphil-indis/){:target="_blank"},[2](https://iep.utm.edu/indimath/){:target="_blank"},[3](https://en.wikipedia.org/wiki/Quine%E2%80%93Putnam_indispensability_argument){:target="_blank"}) to go back and argue for the existence of the Mathematical Platonic realm, but I can't use that because I am using the existence of the Mathematical Platonic realm to explain the existence of the physical world.

 1. Assume ToE does not exist physically.
-1. "ToE" is defined as "the greatest entity in the Mathematical Platonic Realm". (<span style="color:green">definition</span>)
+1. "ToE" is defined as "the greatest entity in the Mathematical Platonic Realm" & the Mathematical Platonic Realm contains all possible mathematical entities. (<span style="color:green">definition</span>)
 1. "The greatest entity in the Mathematical Platonic Realm" must, therefore, not exist physically and exist only Platonically. (from 1 & 2).
 1. If "the greatest entity in the Mathematical Platonic Realm" were to exist in physical reality as well as in Platonic Mathematics, it would be even "greater". (<span style="color:red">assumption</span> or <span style="color:red">premise</span>)
-1. But that would mean "the greatest entity in the Mathematical Platonic Realm" is not actually the "greatest" entity in the Mathematical Platonic Realm since it could be even "greater". (from 3 & 4).
+1. But that would mean "the greatest entity in the Mathematical Platonic Realm" is not actually the "greatest" possible entity in the Mathematical Platonic Realm since it could be even "greater". (from 3 & 4).
 1. "The greatest entity in the Mathematical Platonic Realm" must exist in both Platonic Mathematics and also in physical reality for it to be the "greatest" entity in the Mathematical Platonic Realm.
 1. Therefore 1 & 2 are inconsistent.
 1. Premise 1 cannot be true since 2 is just a definition (reductio ad absurdum).